6. How to answer the questions.

 the routine background investigation into each applicant’s character and fitness to

-practice law in Connecticut, our office will pull a credit profile from Experian.
+practice law in Connecticut, our office will pull a credit profile from TransUnion.
 If

 there are negative items found on the credit report, the applicant will receive a letter